temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 Each Temporal Namespace use an Account Id suffix.
 This is the alphanumeric character string found after the period in any Temporal Cloud Namespace name.

-To retrieve an Account Id, follow these steps.
 Either use a Web browser and visit [Temporal Cloud](https://cloud.temporal.io) or issue commands using a command line interface (CLI).

 **From the Web:**